lkolacz/OrderBook/README.md

 If Yes, then please use Postman or other tool that will help You connect via websocket to the endpoint: `127.0.0.1:8007/api/v1/order-handling`.

-To see how it's working You can use push JSON data as follow (one by one, each line alone):
+To see how it's working You can use this JSON data as follow (one by one, each line alone):

 ```JSON
 {"type": "Limit", "order": {"direction": "Buy", "id": 1, "price": 14, "quantity": 20}}